Can all foreign nationals purchase property in Turkey?

-If no new approval is required completion can be as quick as the parties can organise their finance and either travel to Kalkan or set up a Power of attorney to a representative.
-If a new approval is still required the timescales will be longer and vary from time to time and place to place so please contact us for latest advice.
+Without the need anymore for a military approval completion can be as quick as the parties can organise their finance and either travel to Kalkan or set up a Power of attorney to a representative.

 Unless you have arranged for a power of attorney to be given to the agent/lawyer then yes.
 The transfer of the title deed of the property is a process completed face to face either by the buyer and seller or their representatives at the local Land Registry Office in Kas.

 Power of attorney is arranged through the Notary office.
 Our nearest Notary is in Kas and we or your lawyer will oversee this process.
 Generally you will need to visit this office along with the person to whom you are giving the power of attorney.
 If you are arranging power of attorney to a local lawyer then they will be registered with the Notary and we can assist you with the power of attorney in their absence.